 To reset the extender, locate the reset button (hole) on the underside panel of the unit.
-With the extender powered on, use a paperclip to hold the button down for 10 seconds.
+With the extender powered on, use a paperclip to hold the button down until the status LED turns red.
 Release the button and the extender will go through its reboot process (indicated by the LED turning red).
 Wait about 30 seconds to access the extender.
 The default IP address is http://dlinkap.local.
 When logging in, the username is admin and leave the password box empty.